 - debts from embezzlement, larceny, or breach of trust (fiduciary duty).

 If you have a debt that falls into one of these categories, your best strategy is to do nothing and hope the creditor does the same.
-If the creditor objects, the court will examine the circumstances in which you incurred the debt to determine whether or not it can be legally eliminated.
-If you want the debt to be discharged, you should respond to the creditor’s objection.
+If the creditor files the lawsuit, you'll need to respond if you want the debt to remain dischargeable.